 Ingredients

-- Butter: Use unsalted butter melted and cooled to 122-140°F (50-60°C).
-This ingredient is responsible for the buttery flavor and taste of madeleines, so opt for top-quality butter with 82% fat.
+- Unsalted butter, melted and cooled to 122-140°F (50-60°C).
+Opt for top-quality butter with 82% fat.

 How to make lemon poppy madeleines

 Step 1.
-To make madeleine batter, melt butter in the microwave at 20-second intervals and let it cool to 122°F (50°C).
+Melt butter in the microwave at 20-second intervals and let it cool to 122°F (50°C).

-Step 7.
+Step 5.
 The next day, preheat the oven to 425°F (220°C) and let it heat for another 15 minutes.

-Step 8.
+Step 6.
 Using a pastry brush and softened butter, butter the cavities of a metal madeleine mold, dust it with flour, and tap any excess; don't grease a silicone mold.
+Read on how to bake with silicone molds.

+Step 8.
+Bake at 425°F (220°C) for 3 minutes.
+Then, switch off the oven for 6 to 8 minutes.
 The madeleines will develop their bump on top.
-Then turn the oven to 320°F (160°C) for 2 to 3 minutes longer.
+Then, turn the oven to 320°F (160°C) for 2 to 3 minutes longer.

-Step 12.
-While hot, take them out one by one and place them on the side but in the mold (not on a wire rack) to cool down (photo 6).
+Step 9.
+Remove madeleines from the oven and cool in the mold for a couple of minutes.
+While hot, take them out individually and place them on the side but in the mold (not on a wire rack) to cool down.

 Expert Tips